SaiChanduManchala/Country-Explorer/README.md

   </div>

 - **Responsive Design**: The application adjusts to different screen sizes for optimal viewing on mobile and desktop devices.
+- **Tech Stack**: This website is built using HTML, CSS, and JavaScript.

 ## Setup Instructions